-In the Guadalupe FPR's data collection effort and survey tool in 2021, the region requested local emergency management and emergency response plans that were publicly available, as summarized in Figure 7-7.
+In the Guadalupe FPR's data collection effort and survey tool in 2021, the region requested local emergency management and emergency response plans that were publicly available.
 Some emergency plans are protected by law and are not available for public consumption.

 As indicated in Chapter 1, The Guadalupe FPR has several plans and regulations in place region wide that provide the framework that dictates a community's capabilities in implementing mitigation and preparedness actions.
 The plans include Hazard Mitigation Plans, Emergency Action Plans, as well as Watershed Master Plans.
-Other risk mitigation tools used within the region are summarized in Table 7-1.

-Figure 7-7: Flood Planning Resources
+Figure 7-7: Flood Planning Resources Source: Region 11 Data Collection Tool as of May 27, 2022